katzenpost/katzenpost/README.rst

 ===============

-* I would like to thank Leif Ryge for feedback during the design of this client and many of it's protocols.
+* I would like to thank Leif Ryge for feedback during the design of this client and many of its protocols.

 * I would like to also thank Adam Langely for writing Pond ( https://github.com/agl/pond ) which has very obviously inspired a few of our design choices and has provided some